 A listener object accepts these options:

-hostString/Array - Network interface(s) to listen on.
-Required.
+hoststring/Array - Network interface(s) addresses to listen on.
+Required when

-portNumber/Array - Network port(s) to listen on.
-Required.
+portnumber/string/Array - Network port(s) to listen on.
+Required when

-dhparamString - Path to PEM-encoded SSL/TLS Diffie-Hellman parameters file.
-If not provided, new 2048 bit parameters will generated and saved for future use.
+dhparamstring - Path to PEM-encoded TLS Diffie-Hellman parameters file.
+If not provided, new 2048 bit parameters will be generated on launch and saved for future use.

 0to disable HSTS.

 droppy can be used with express, see the express example.

 logare present on the API.